Suryanshu-Verma/Whatsapp-Chat-Analyzer/README.md

 5. Your chat is now exported!
 You can either share it or store it on your system to use in the web app.

 ### Using the WhatsApp Chat Analyzer:
-1. Open the web app using the [Link]([https://whatsapp-chat-analyzer-webapp.streamlit.app/](https://whatsapp-chat-analyzer-webapp.streamlit.app/)).
+1. Open the web app.
 2. Upload the exported chat file.
 3. Choose the type of analysis you want - **Overall** or **Personal User-based**.
 4. Click on **Show Analysis**.